yaqeenby/LibraryManagement/README.md

 ### Run

+Run Backend
-Run `npm start` and then navigate to `http://localhost:4200/`.
+Run Frontend `npm start` and then navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ---